Get the skills you need to find an undergraduate research experience that is right for you! OUR can help you:

-The online Research Roadmaps Webcourse is a non-credit, self-paced course that introduces students to research opportunities at UCF.
+The online Research Roadmap Webcourse is a non-credit, self-paced course that introduces students to research opportunities at UCF.
 It will give you all of the same information as a Peer Mentoring Session or a Workshop, but at your own pace, and provide individualized feedback to you on draft emails to faculty mentors and other preparation activities.
 You can obtain the Password for the Research Positions Database through Research Roadmaps.

-Students who complete the first three modules during the semester in which they enroll in Research Roadmaps have the opportunity to earn a Certificate of Completion.
+Students who complete the first three modules during the semester in which they enroll in Research Roadmap have the opportunity to earn a Certificate of Completion.

 Meet with an experienced undergraduate researcher who will talk to you about how to get started as well as how we can support you throughout your research experiences.
 Peer Mentoring is available through appointment only.
 Some appointments are in-person, while others will be hosted via Zoom (more information is available when you book your appointment).

 Getting Started Workshops

 This workshop is led by an OUR staff member and covers how to find a faculty member to work with and the first steps on getting started in research.

 TO ATTEND A WORKSHOP: Click on the link attached to the workshop you would like to attend.
 Register using your KNIGHTS EMAIL, and you will receive a link to the workshop in an email.

 Introduction to Research Courses